DisplayPort vs. HDMI: Which Is Better For Gaming?

 (Image credit: Shutterstock)

-To understand the above chart in context, we need to go deeper.
+To understand the above chart, we need to go deeper.
 What all digital connections — DisplayPort, HDMI and even DVI-D — end up coming down to is the required bandwidth.
 Every pixel on your display has three components: red, green, and blue (RGB) — alternatively: luma, blue chroma difference, and red chroma difference (YCbCr/YPbPr) can be used.
 Whatever your GPU renders internally (typically 16-bit floating point RGBA, where A is the alpha/transparency information), that data gets converted into a signal for your display.

-The standard in the past has been 24-bit color, or 8 bits each for the red, green and blue color components.
+The standard in the past has been 24-bit color, or eight bits each for the red, green and blue color components.
 HDR and high color depth displays have bumped that to 10-bit color, with 12-bit and 16-bit options as well, though the latter two are mostly in the professional space.
 Generally speaking, display signals use either 24 bits per pixel (bpp) or 30 bpp, with the best HDR monitors opting for 30 bpp.
 Multiply the color depth by the number of pixels and the screen refresh rate and you get the minimum required bandwidth.
 We say 'minimum' because there are a bunch of other factors as well.

 Display timings are relatively complex calculations.
 The VESA governing body defines the standards, and there's even a handy spreadsheet that spits out the actual timings for a given resolution.
 A 1920x1080 monitor at a 60 Hz refresh rate, for example, uses 2,000 pixels per horizontal line and 1,111 lines once all the timing stuff is added.
 That's because display blanking intervals need to be factored in.
 (These blanking intervals are partly a holdover from the analog CRT screen days, but the standards still include it even with digital displays.)